SolaceSamples/solace-samples-java-jcsmp/_docs/feature_message-replay.md

 There are two options:
 * use `createReplayStartLocationBeginning()` to replay all logged messages
-* use `createReplayStartLocationDate(Date date)` to replay all logged messages received from a specified `date`.
+* use `createReplayStartLocationDate(Date date)` to replay all logged messages received starting from a specified `date`.
 Note that the time zone matters - in this sample we will use UTC time zone for the date.

 Note: The `date` can't be earlier than the date the replay log was created, otherwise replay will fail.